fugu-chop/launch_school/daily_logs/5_daily_log_jan2021.md

 __*Thoughts*__<br/>
 An update on yesterday's question.
 The `new` method is the only way through which an object is instantiated (for our purposes).
 I misunderstood the explanation for an infinite loop of collaborator object creation, which threw me.
 It's all good now.

+##### 26/01/21 (Tue)
+__*Concepts covered*__<br/>
+- Revision
+  - Variable Scope (Constants, Namespace Resolution Operator)
+  - Fake Operators
+  - Lesson 3 Quiz
+  - Lesson 4 Practice Problems

+__*Time spent*__<br/>
+119 minutes

+__*Thoughts*__<br/>
+Today was a public holiday, which should have been easy to complete my study for the day.
+However, I just felt really low and didn't particularly feel like studying.
+I didn't do any in the morning, which meant I was cramming all of my study towards the last two hours of the day before I went to bed, which is not particularly enjoyable.
+I probably won't do this again.

+Again, I'm still a little bit confused about instance variable scope in the context of inheritance.
+From what I understand, instance variables __cannot be inherited__; they are not defined by classes but are simply created when objects of that class are instantiated.
+However, even though instance variables can be defined in the superclass, they are actually still available in subclasses, which kind of confused me.

+I still think these concepts can be reconciled - this behaviour is not inheritance, rather that when trying to find a definition for a __instance__ variable, Ruby is able to look up the inheritance chain.